Follow this step by step guide to make a cheese and charcuterie board that’s both elegant and easy on the budget for any occasion.

 When hosting a large gathering, don’t forget to label your cheeses and meats.
 I recommend that you use something that can be used again and again–after all, cheese and sausage boards won’t be going out of style any time soon.

-Slate tags are perfect to use.
-Made of natural stone, you use chalk to write the name of your food item, and you can even indicate the country or region it comes from.
+Slate tags are perfect are a great option.
+Made of natural stone, you can use chalk to write the name of your food item along with the country or region it comes from.

-I hope this step by step tutorial inspires you to include a cheese and charcuterie board at your next party.
+I hope this step by step guide inspires you to include a cheese and charcuterie board at your next party.
 Happy Entertaining!